-On May 18th, we celebrate the 130th birthday of one of the most highly regarded modern architects of the 20th century, Walter Gropius.
-Gropius’ contribution to architecture is that of an architect, philosopher and educator.
-He was the founder of the Bauhaus, the German "School of Building" that embraced a “total art” in the arts’ production and influence in the social context.
-This “laboratory” was an effort to incorporate the elements of art, architecture, graphic design, interior design, industrial design, and typography in its design, development and production.
+One of the most highly regarded architects of the 20th century, Walter Gropius (18 May 1883 – 5 July 1969) was one of the founding fathers of Modernism, and the founder of the Bauhaus, the German "School of Building" that embraced elements of art, architecture, graphic design, interior design, industrial design, and typography in its design, development and production.

 From the “starchitect” to “architecture for the 99%,” we are witnessing a shift of focus in the field of architecture.
 However, it’s in the education system where these ideas really take root and grow.
 This sea change inspired us to explore past movements, influenced by economic shifts, war and the introduction of new technologies, and take a closer look at the bauhaus movement.